-Area Observation Overstatement of cost and Based on audit work performed on the brought forward balance of property, plant and equipment a £44m equal but opposite variance between Cost/Valuation and Accumulated Depreciation was noted. accumulated depreciation in the property, plant and equipment Based on discussions with officers, this was found to relate to the 2011/12 financial year when our predecessor requested officers to make this adjustment.
+Area Observation Overstatement of cost and accumulated Based on audit work performed on the brought forward balance of property, plant and equipment a £44m equal but opposite variance between Cost/Valuation and Accumulated Depreciation was noted. depreciation in the property, plant and equipment Based on discussions with officers, this was found to relate to the 2011/12 financial year when our predecessor requested officers to make this adjustment.
 While the difference does not impact the overall net book value of property, plant and equipment the amounts disclosed in the notes to the accounts did not reflect the correct balances of cost and accumulated depreciation brought forward.
-We proposed an adjustment in this regard as noted on page 28 of this report and this was corrected.
+We have proposed an adjustment in this regard on page 23.